Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Introduction

 Furthermore, hybrid magnonic systems have shown great potential for the development of novel quantum technologies \cite{Huebl2013PRL,Tabuchi2014PRL, lachance2019hybrid,Li2021,Potts2021}.
 Magnons, the collective spin excitation in yttrium iron garnet (YIG), have been coupled with microwave photons through the magnetic dipole \cite{Zhang2014PRL}, optical photons via the magneto-optical effect \cite{Osada2016PRL}, superconducting quantum circuits indirectly through the mediation of microwave cavity photons \cite{tabuchi2016quantum}, among others.
-A plethora of interaction mechanisms allows the engineering of coherent interactions between distinct systems \cite{Yuan2022}.
+A plethora of interaction mechanisms allows the engineering of coherent interactions between different systems \cite{Yuan2022}.
 In addition, hybrid quantum-magnonic systems provide opportunities for the development of quantum technologies useful in quantum sensing \cite{Ebrahimi2021}, quantum information processing \cite{lachance2019hybrid}, and understanding the interplay between irreversibility and quantum information in a mesoscopic quantum system \cite{Edet2024}.
-Motivated by the versatile nature of the hybrid driven magnonic system, we extend its quantum thermal applications.
+Motivated by the versatile nature of driven hybrid magnonic systems, we will investigate their quantum thermal applications.